 Almost everyone has sore, aching muscles now and then.
 Muscle pain can involve a small area or your whole body.
 The pain may range from mild to severe and limit movement.
 Muscle pain may begin suddenly or worsen over time.
 It also may be worse after activity or at certain times of the day.
 You may feel pain, soreness, cramping, aching, stiffness or burning.

-Although most muscle aches and pains go away on their own within a short time, sometimes muscle pain can linger for months.
-Muscle pain can develop almost anywhere in your body, including your neck, back, legs and even your hands.
+Most muscle aches and pains go away on their own within a short time.
+Sometimes muscle pain can linger for months.
+Muscle pain can be felt almost anywhere in your body, including your neck, back, legs, arms and even your hands.

 Common causes of muscle pain include: